Tree Preservation Orders

-A TPO does not prevent work from being carried out, but you will need the prior approval of the local planning authority.
+A TPO does not prevent tree work from being carried out, but does mean that you will need the prior approval of the local planning authority.

-Applications can be submitted online through the national planning portal, or by using a printable Tree Work Application Form and accompanying guidance note .
+The Council can only accept applications to fell or prune trees subject to a TPO that are submitted on the standard tree works application form.
 If you are unable to print the application form and guidance note, please ring or write to the Council's Planning Services section to request one.

 It is an offence to carry out work to a tree protected by a TPO, or to remove it, without the prior approval of the Council.
 If convicted in a Magistrates Court, a fine of up to £20,000 may result if the appearance or condition of the tree is affected beyond recovery.
 Courts have held that it is no defence to be unaware of the existence of a TPO, and it is possible to prosecute those who cause or permit unauthorised work, not only those who carry it out.

 There are certain exemptions from the requirement to obtain consent.

 Unless work is urgently necessary because there is an immediate risk of serious harm, anyone proposing to carry out work that they consider does not require the Council's permission must first notify the Council in writing and allow five working days for the Council to satisfy itself that the work is exempt.

 Trees in Conservation Areas